genebean/PiWeatherRock/README.md

 ### Weather.py - A PyGame-based weather data/forecast display

-* The buld of this project originated with the code written by Jim Kemp and published at http://www.instructables.com/id/Raspberry-Pi-Internet-Weather-Station/.
+* The bulk of this project originated with the code written by Jim Kemp and published at http://www.instructables.com/id/Raspberry-Pi-Internet-Weather-Station/.
 * Jim Kemp's version pulled from weather.com via pywapi but that doesn't seem